5 common errors that lead to claims in construction

 Introduction :

-In complex construction projects, claims aren't just a risk—they're often inevitable.
-Whether arising from scope creep, delays, or communication breakdowns, claims can disrupt project delivery, escalate costs, and damage stakeholder relationships.
+In complex construction projects, claims are not simply a risk – they are often inevitable.
+Whether they arise from scope creep, delays, or communication issues, claims can disrupt project delivery, increase costs, and damage stakeholder relationships.

-This article presents five major pitfalls that frequently lead to claims in construction contracts, as well as practical recommendations to avoid them.
-The lessons below are based on principles taught in reference programs in Construction Law & Dispute Resolution, notably at King's College London, and are aligned with international contractual standards such as FIDIC and NEC.
+This article presents five major pitfalls that frequently lead to claims in construction contracts, along with practical recommendations for avoiding them.
+The lessons below are based on principles taught in leading Construction Law & Dispute Resolution programmes, notably at King's College London, and are aligned with international contractual standards such as FIDIC and NEC.

-An ambiguous or incomplete scope leads to divergent interpretations of contractual obligations.
-The contractor may consider certain tasks as included, while the client considers them as additional services, generating variation claims.
+An ambiguous or incomplete scope can lead to differing interpretations of contractual obligations, with the contractor viewing certain tasks as included, while the client considers them additional services, generating variation claims.

-A contractor begins foundation work assuming site cleanup is included.
+A contractor starts foundation work, assuming site clearance is included.
 The client considers it a separate service.
-Result: delay and claim for additional payment.
+Result: delay and a claim for additional payment.

 How to avoid:

-- Use a WBS and detailed BOQ to avoid overlaps
+- Use a WBS and a detailed BOQ to avoid overlaps

-Most standard contracts (e.g., FIDIC Clause 20) require prompt notification of delay events.
-Failure to comply with notification deadlines often leads to the rejection of claims, even valid ones.
+Most standard contracts (e.g. FIDIC Clause 20) require prompt notification of delay events.
+Failure to comply with notification deadlines often results in the rejection of claims, even if they are well-founded.

-Heavy rains blocked access to the site for 2 weeks, but the contractor notified the engineer 21 days later — beyond the contractual period of 14 days.
-The right to an extension of time is forfeited.
+Significant rain prevents site access for 2 weeks, but the contractor notifies the engineer 21 days later – beyond the contractual 14-day limit.
+The entitlement to an extension of time is lost.

 How to avoid:

-- Train teams to immediately identify notifiable events
+- To train teams to immediately identify reportable events.

 3. Frequent design modifications without contractual control

 Informal changes lead to scope creep.
-Without formal management through Change Orders, disputes arise over costs and schedule impacts.
+Without formal management via Variation Orders, disputes arise over costs and time impacts.

-An architect provides sketches to modify a facade without formal instructions.
-The contractor performs the work, claims costs, and the owner disputes the validity.
+An architect provides sketches to modify a facade without formal instruction.
+The contractor carries out the work, claims costs, and the client disputes the validity.

 How to avoid:

-- Strictly adhere to the change management procedures (e.g., FIDIC Clause 13)
+- Strictly adhere to change management procedures (e.g. FIDIC Clause 13)

-- Issue all instructions in writing and approved by the Engineer/PM
+- All instructions must be issued in writing and approved by the Engineer / PM.

-- Maintain a change log with cost/timeline analysis
+- Maintain a change log with cost/time analysis

 4. Lack of clarity in risk allocation

-Disputes arise when contracts do not clearly allocate risks (soil conditions, material inflation, etc.).
+Disputes arise when contracts do not clearly allocate risks (ground conditions, material inflation, etc.).

-The contractor encountered rock during earthworks, but the contract does not specify the management of geotechnical risks.
-The client refuses any compensation.
+The contractor is encountering rock during earthworks, but the contract does not specify geotechnical risk management.
+The client is refusing any compensation.

 How to avoid:

-- Use risk matrices in the pre-contractual phase
+- Use risk matrices from the pre-contractual phase

-- Allocate risks to the party best able to control or insure them
+- Allocate the risks to the party best able to control or insure them

-A lack of alignment between stakeholders (contractor, client, consultants) quickly turns misunderstandings into claims, particularly in international or consortium projects.
+A lack of alignment between stakeholders (contractor, client, consultants) can quickly turn misunderstandings into claims, particularly in international or consortium projects.

-A joint venture partner applies local standards, while the client requires Eurocodes.
+A joint venture partner applies local standards, while the client demands Eurocodes.
 Result: non-compliance and costly rework.

 How to avoid: